Introverts: Working From Home Works

 By setting up these connection points, you’ll build trust among your colleagues and your boss.
-The communication will also go a long way to eliminate mistakes and misunderstandings because you’re staying connected and setting a system in which questions can be asked in a timely manner.
+Communication will also go a long way to eliminating mistakes and misunderstandings because you’re staying connected and setting a system in which questions can be asked promptly.

 Here’s an opportunity for you to find ways for your team to communicate better.
 Or you could suggest virtual processes that can help the business operate more efficiently while everyone is separated.

 As an introvert, you may not always be recognized as a leader, and that’s a shame.
 A research study conducted by Harvard Business Review actually showed that introverts in business are more effective leaders in complex and unpredictable settings.
 Has there been a more complex or unpredictable setting than Covid-19 in 2020?

 Furthermore, the brain of an introverted person is wired to value productivity over recognition, which means you’re motivated by productivity rather than ambition.
 That’s beneficial to businesses struggling through the pandemic.